platformsh/platformsh-docs/src/languages/lisp.md

 The services configuration is available in the environment variable `PLATFORM_RELATIONSHIPS`.

-Add to your `.asd` file the dependency
+Add to your `.asd` file the dependencies:

 ```lisp
 :depends-on (:jsown :babel :s-base64)